Safe Documents in Microsoft 365 E5

 To verify that you've enabled and configured Safe Documents, do any of the following steps:

-In the Security & Compliance Center go to Threat management > Policy > ATP Safe Attachments, and verify the selections in the Help people stay safe when trusting a file to open outside Protected View in Office applications section.
+In the Security & Compliance Center, go to Threat management > Policy > ATP Safe Attachments, click Global settings, and verify the Turn on Safe Documents for Office clients and Allow people to click through Protected View even if Safe Documents identifies the file as malicious settings.

 Run the following command in Exchange Online PowerShell and verify the property values: